AnnanyaSood1/guardstate-mir/README.md

 ## Status and honesty

-This is a research artifact and it says what it is.
-The **stable core + text frontend are done and tested**; they prove the analysis logic.
-The **real-MIR frontend is scaffolded, not finished** — it compiles only on the pinned nightly and carries `todo!()`-anchored lowering that must be completed against the `rustc_private` API (an iterative process, by nature).
-D-AWAIT depends on coroutine saved-local analysis and is scoped as *attempt-and-report*.
-Nothing here claims to read real MIR until `gsm-mir` actually does.
+Live status, work-in-progress details, and the current week's targets live in STATUS.md, updated weekly.
+The short version: the stable core and text frontend are done and tested; nothing here reads real rustc MIR until gsm-mir does.

 ---